 I use my paintings, drawing, and sculptures to look at how technologies at every age of human civilization exert control, loudly or subtly, over human choices.
 As inventors, we assume a nonreciprocal relationship of control over our technologies.
-For example, we sometimes mistakenly believe that photography frames our memories and experiences in a pure medium; however, the camera’s mechanical limits create a product of finite possibilities that alters our relationship with our memories and channels our experience with the world.
-To risk imbuing cameras with agency, I wonder in what other ways they exert their quiet influence over us.
-If it is true, as Vilém Flusser suggests, that in taking photographs, we fulfill the camera's calling that every possible picture eventually be taken, can the same be said about Drawing?
+Taking the camera as an example, we sometimes mistakenly believe that photography frames our memories and experiences in a pure medium; however, the camera’s mechanical limits create products of finite possibilities, altering our relationship with our memories and channeling our experience with the world.
+If this is the case for something like photography, can the same be said about Drawing?
 About Painting?
 In fact, all technologies we create, having their own built-in limits and functions, channel our experiences, guide our interactions, and to varying degrees alter our thoughts and even beliefs.

-—Scott R Horsley, 2017—
+—Scott R Horsley, 2019—